 Although silica (silicon dioxide) exists abundantly in nature, it is normally found within sand and rock where it cannot be inhaled.
-Yet when used in construction materials, silica dust is a common byproduct of construction activity, and may be inhaled by workers.
-(Due to exposure risks from sandblasting activities, silicosis is sometimes also called "sandblasting disease".)
-Exposure to silica dust is now considered as hazardous to human health as exposure to asbestos.
+When used in construction materials, silica dust becomes a byproduct of construction activity and may be inhaled by workers.
+Exposure to silica dust is now considered as hazardous to human health as asbestos exposure.

-"Silica" is the common name for silicon dioxide, which is a compound formed from silicon and oxygen.
-Silica can exist in crystalline and noncrystalline forms.
 The most common natural form for silica is quartz, but it is also found in flint, agate, the sand found on beaches, and sandstone.
-Silica is also the main ingredient in glass.
+Silica is also the main ingredient in glass

 The three forms of silicosis are:

-Simple Chronic Silicosis - Silicosis resulting from long-term exposure to low amounts of silica dust.
+Simple Chronic Silicosis: Silicosis resulting from long-term exposure to low amounts of silica dust.
 Common symptoms include breathlessness, similar to that displayed in other forms of chronic obstructive pulmonary disease (COPD).
-For this form of silicosis, exposure usually occurs over twenty or more years.
+For this form of silicosis to develop, exposure will typically have occurred over twenty or more years.

-Accelerated Silicosis - Silicosis resulting from exposure to larger amounts of silica over a shorter period of time.
-Symptomology includes lung Inflammation and scarring.
+Accelerated Silicosis: Silicosis resulting from exposure to larger amounts of silica over a shorter period of time.
+Symptoms includes lung Inflammation and scarring.
 Symptoms progress faster in accelerated silicosis than in simple silicosis.
-For this form of silicosis, exposure usually occurs over five to fifteen years.
+For this form of silicosis, exposure will have typically occurred over five to fifteen years.

 Acute Silicosis: Silicosis resulting from short-term exposure to very large amounts of silica dust.
 The lungs become inflamed and may fill with fluid, resulting in severe shortness of breath and low blood oxygen levels.